 Our credit facility bears interest at a floating rate equal to the prime rate or LIBOR, plus a calculated spread based on our average excess availability.
-During the First Quarter 2013 we had no borrowings under the credit facility and any change in interest rates would not have had a material impact on our interest expense.
+As of November 2, 2013, we had no borrowings under the credit facility and any change in interest rates would not have had a material impact on our interest expense.